TyroneWu547/engineered-SLL-sort/README.md

     <img src="./.assets/open_remote_window.png" width="230">

-4. Select `Reopen in Container` to download and/or open a Golang development container in VSCode.
+4. Select `Reopen in Container` to download and/or open the development container in VSCode.

     <img src="./.assets/remote_window.png" width="550">